neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-tutum.md

 This document describes the following process:

-1. Deploy on build server and Tutum
+**1. Deploy on build server and Tutum**

-A. Manage [git flow](http://nvie.com/posts/a-successful-git-branching-model/) release routines in your 12-factor-app git repository
+* A. Manage [git flow](http://nvie.com/posts/a-successful-git-branching-model/) release routines in your 12-factor-app git repository
-B. Check out source code and install deps in build environment
+* B. Check out source code and install deps in build environment
-C. Start up a docker stack and local database to verify that the source code and deps are yielding a working application
+* C. Start up a docker stack and local database to verify that the source code and deps are yielding a working application
-D. Create docker images with this source code, which is verified to work, tagging it with the current git commit sha
+* D. Create docker images with this source code, which is verified to work, tagging it with the current git commit sha
-E. Push these docker images to our private tutum docker registry
+* E. Push these docker images to our private tutum docker registry
-F. Generate stack files for tutum deployment that includes the relevant deployment config
+* F. Generate stack files for tutum deployment that includes the relevant deployment config
-G. Deploy the stack on tutum, next to any existing stack that is used in production
+* G. Deploy the stack on tutum, next to any existing stack that is used in production

-2. Decide what data profiles should use which stacks
+**2. Decide what data profiles should use which stacks**

-A. Locking previous data profiles to previously running stacks
+* A. Locking previous data profiles to previously running stacks
-B. Unlocking previously locked data profiles to use the latest wildcard stack
+* B. Unlocking previously locked data profiles to use the latest wildcard stack

-3. Use the newly deployed stack for production URLs (Zero-downtime blue/green deployment, switching out the old stack for the new)
+**3. Use the newly deployed stack for production URLs (Zero-downtime blue/green deployment, switching out the old stack for the new)**

+## Installation / first-time set-up

 Information on how to set-up your project for this deployment routine is available in `vendor/neam/yii-dna-deployment/README.md`